 The accompanying unaudited Condensed Consolidated Financial Statements have been prepared by the Company without audit, in accordance with accounting principles generally accepted in the United States for interim financial information, pursuant to the rules and regulations applicable to quarterly reports on Form 10-Q of the U. S. Securities and Exchange Commission.
 Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
-In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation of the Condensed Consolidated Financial Statements have been included.
-These Condensed Consolidated Financial Statements should be read in conjunction with the financial statements and notes thereto included in the most recent LanVision Systems, Inc. Annual Report on Form 10-K, Commission File Number 0-28132.
-Operating results for the three months ended April 30, 2003, are not necessarily indicative of the results that may be expected for the fiscal year ending January 31, 2004.
+In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation of the Condensed Consolidated Financial Statements should be read in conjunction with the financial statements and notes thereto included in the most recent LanVision Systems, Inc. Annual Report on Form 10-K, Commission File Number 0-28132.
+Operating results for the three or six months ended July 31, 2003, are not necessarily indicative of the results that may be expected for the fiscal year ending January 31, 2004.